spanner888/CamScripts/README.md

     - Provides underlying data and structure for machining calculations, ie Speeds and Feeds
     - Includes dataset for common metal and wood and wood-like materials
     - Demonstrate speeds and feeds calculations using the newly released Machinability Materials.
-    - Explore an extended Machinability model for improved data flexibilty through less code dependancies/changes and highlight areas for further development.
+    - Explore an extended Machinability model for improved data flexibility through less code dependencies/changes and highlight areas for further development.

 CamScripts provides a valuable toolkit for FreeCAD users seeking to improve efficiency and consistency in their CAM workflows.